 Next, all the surrounding elevations must be considered since you will be adding or increasing the surface height +2 inches at a minimum (if you have a relatively clean and level surface) between the Brock PaverBase, Pavers and Turf.
 You do not want to create any tripping hazards or unnecessary liabilities.
 Depending on your start, end points, and elevations of the butting or surrounding area(s), you may need to consider adding some type of edging or border (4" x 4", metal edging, curbing, step, etc).
-Keeping in mind you must have enough space to properly taper edges or be able to contain, support or hold together any new or raised materials.
+Keeping in mind you must be able to contain, support or hold together any new or raised materials or have enough space to properly taper edges.

 Next, if your concrete surface is in good condition go to Step 2.